IBM-Cloud/jpetstore-kubernetes/README.md

 ## You're Done!

-You are now ready to use the UI to shop for a pet or query the store by texting a picture of what you're looking at:
+You are now ready to use the UI to shop for a pet or query the store by sending it a picture of what you're looking at:

 1. Access the java jpetstore application web UI for JPetstore at `http://jpetstore.<Ingress Subdomain>/`